Shortly thereafter I found the "dark" fae

 regarding

-the sanitarium, the gangster-shootouts, the recluses, the fire, and the caves.
+the sanitarium, the gangster-shootouts, the recluses, the

 This arcane gossip fodder won me some friends.